Q- What is Electrical Cardioversion?

 Risks may vary based on your age, the type of abnormal heart rhythm you have, and your other medical conditions.
 Ask your healthcare provider about your risks.
 Common risks are: Other less dangerous abnormal rhythms, Temporary low blood pressure, Heart damage (usually temporary and without symptoms), Heart failure, Skin damage Dislodged blood clot, which can cause stroke, pulmonary embolism, or other problems

 Q-What happens during electrical cardioversion?

-Talk with your healthcare provider about what to expect during your procedure.
-It may differ if you need emergency electrical cardioversion.
+Discuss what to expect during your operation with your health provider.
+If you require emergency electrical cardioversion, the procedure may differ.
 In general, you can expect the following-